 Redsigning lessons as I did with this assignment will take time and effort but the end result will be worth it so I intend to make it part of my practice in the future.

-Evidence of Learning and Reflection #2
+Evidence of Learning #2

 The second artifact that I selected to demonstrate my understanding and apply skills from OLTD 502 is my major project.
 For my major project I chose to create a screencast on the Daily 5 model of instruction.
 The Daily 5 is a model I implement in my practice as a primary teacher.
 I attended a conference on it in the fall of 2015 and wanted to share what I learned with my colleagues.
 To create this project I applied technical and practical skills as required in OLTD 502 learning outcome 7.
 Specifically I utilized Prezi and Screencast-o-matic, neither of which I was familiar with prior to OLTD 502.
 This provided me with an opportunity to assess the effectiveness and efficiency of these tools so as to determine whether or not to continue to utilize them in my practice.

 The process of creating a script, capturing video footage, creating a Prezi from scratch, embedding video footage and using Screencast-o-matic to include a narrative proved exceptionally challenging.
 It took me out of comfort zone to develop and apply new skills and problem solve when encountering glitches that one can usually expect when working with unfamiliar technology.
 I did not anticipate that the video footage I captured would be incompatible with the Prezi software or that length of the presentation would exceed that allowed by the free trial version of the screencasting software that I downloaded.
 The process of creating the presentation did, however, provide me with a new skill set that I can utilize in my professional practice and deepened my understanding of the content that I was presenting.